kunal3856/Cleaning-Audible-dataset-SQL/README.md

 ### Uncleaned Preview of Data

-This dataset has few corrections to made like
+This dataset has few corrections to made like:

 -  Clean the **time** column to show only minutes rather than information of hours and minutes in text format that too in integer format for comparitive analysis.
 -  Update **price** column to handle 'free' text rows.